 Downtown Comprehensive Plan Update

 Thank you to everyone who attended the April 24th Open House - your participation and feedback is appreciated.
-A report of information gathered at the Open House has been posted in the Project Documents list (located on the right side of this page).
+A summary and report of information gathered at the Open House has been posted in the Project Documents list (located on the right side of this page).

 Background on the project:

 Over the next few years, there may be development opportunities coming to the area north of Main Street and south of the old railroad bridge within our Downtown.
 On the east side, the Police Department will be leaving their current facility.
 Meanwhile, discussions are ongoing about the potential for pedestrian and recreational enhancement to the riverfront in this area.

 In light of these changes, the City plans to update the vision laid out in the Downtown section of the 2013 Comprehensive Plan, which serves as the City’s long-range guide for development.
 The update will be specific to a focus area north of Main Street, between 2nd Avenue on the east and 4th Street on the west.

 This summer, plan updates will be drafted and recommended by the Plan Commission, and then forwarded for consideration by the City Council Planning & Development Committee.

 The City is updating the Downtown Sub Area Plan of the 2013 Comprehensive Plan, specifically the "Catalyst Sites" map that identifies sites in the downtown area for potential redevelopment.
 The plan defines Catalyst Sites as Underutilized properties where redevelopment could have a catalytic impact on the surrounding area.
 The plan update will focus on underutilized sites north of Main Street.
 The scope of the update is anticipated to include:

 - Create a vision for riverfront parcels and adjacent blocks between 2nd Avenue and 4th Street.